Asmita Ale

-Asmita Ale (अस्मिता आले, /ne/; born 3 November 2001) is an English professional footballer who plays as a defender for Women's Super League club Leicester City.
+Asmita Ale (अस्मिता आले, /ne/; born 3 November 2001) is an English professional footballer who plays as a defender for Women's Super League 2 club Leicester City.

-During the 2023/24 season, Ale was the only footballer from Britain's South Asian community - male or female - to play top-division football in England.
+During the 2023–24 season, Ale was the only footballer from Britain's South Asian (Nepali) community–male or female–to play top-division football in England.

 Career

 The daughter of a former Gurkha soldier, she joined Aston Villa at the age of eight.
-She received her first professional contract after turning 18 in late 2019, becoming the first footballer of Nepalese origin to sign with a Premier League side.
+She received her first professional contract after turning 18 in late 2019, becoming the first footballer of Nepalese origin to sign with a Women's Super League side.

 On 26 May 2021, Ale won the Aston Villa Women's Players' Player of the 2020/21 Season award.

-On 6 August 2021, Ale signed for Tottenham Hotspur on a contract until 2023.
+On 6 August 2021, Ale signed for Tottenham Hotspur F.C.
+Women on a contract until 2023.
 She is seen as one of the upcoming young talents in the Women's Super League.
 Ale made 17 appearances in all competitions for Tottenham during the 2022/23 season and kept clean sheets against Italy and Belgium.
 On 7 June 2024, Ale left Tottenham after her contract expired.

-On 24 January 2024, Ale signed for Leicester on a loan until the end of the 2023/24 season.
+On 24 January 2024, Ale signed for Leicester City on loan until the end of the 2023/24 season.

 On 17 July 2024, Ale signed for Leicester permanently, signing a three year contract.